supernnova/SuperNNova/docs/installation/FAQ.rst

 - **How can I use SuperNNova for my classification problem?**

 It may require a little bit of code modification depending on your data.
 You can load data from SNANA formats (``.FITS`` and ``FITRES``, the latter is an ascii file) or ``.csv`` files (like the one from the Kaggle challenge, PlastiCC).
 Observations are grouped per night, so if you are looking for fast transients, you may need to create your own data pipeline or modify SuperNNova time grouping.
-Contact us if you have questions anais.moller@clermont.in2p3.fr and please report any issues!
+Contact us if you have questions amoller@swin.edu.au and please report any issues!

+- **Has SuperNNova been used for scientific analyses?**

+Yes!
+It has been used both for supernova classification in the Dark Energy Survey `5-year photometric sample`_ and `Fink broker`_ with ZTF data.
+More analyses with different transients in progress!

 Technical questions
 --------------------